 Applying for Reimbursement:

 Eligible staff should retain their receipts for childcare expenses for each eligible child.
-Claims must be submitted by no later than March 22 for the prior plan year (e.g., March 22, 2021 for the 2020 benefit year), using the appropriate Childcare Benefit Plan Application Form (attached).
-Copies of receipts must be submitted with the application form to the Human Resources Office (63 Charles St. W.).
+Claims must be submitted by no later than March 22 for the prior plan year using the Child Care Benefit Application for Claim Form.
+Copies of receipts must be submitted with the application form to Human Resources at firstname.lastname@example.org.
 Please note that late forms will not be accepted.
-A separate application form is required for each child and each child care provider.
+A separate application form is required for each child and each childcare provider.
 You will need to obtain a signature from your childcare provider confirming the number of hours and the daily rates claimed on the form.